openconfig/featureprofiles/feature/platform/controllercard/tests/README.md

 * Power down this component, wait 60 sec.
 * Power up this component
 * Wait
-* get last-reboot-timea and compare with "previous-reboot-time"
+* get last-reboot-time and compare with "previous-reboot-time"
   * "previous-reboot-time" must be smaller (earlier) then recently collected last-reboot-time

 ## Config Parameter coverage